 Junior RD Schemes - Bank’s also offer recurring deposit schemes for kids.
 Parents or guardians can open these deposits for their children to start saving for their future, education and other needs.
 Students can also avail of these deposit schemes.
 Learning to handle finances and the importance of saving at a young age will help inculcate a smart sense of money.
 The interest earned on these deposits will either be equivalent to the regular RD schemes or be higher to encourage saving amongst the youngsters.

 Senior Citizens RD Schemes - Banks offer higher rates of interest for senior citizens.
 Usually, 0.50% per annum is given over and above the prevailing interest rate.
-The interest rates range between 7.5% to 9.25% per annum.
+The interest rates range between 5.75% to 8.40%.
 There are also schemes available that are designed to help senior citizens during their retirement and old age.

 NRE/NRO RD schemes - NRE and NRO recurring deposit accounts may be offered a lower interest rate.
 Furthermore, senior citizens who hold NRE/NRO accounts will not be offered the additional interest rate.
-These accounts attract around 7.50% interest per annum.
+The rate of interest starts generally at 5.75%.

 Special RD Schemes - Banks offer different schemes designed to suit the needs and capabilities of a variety of people.
 These schemes generally carry a higher rate of interest as your goal is more specific.
 ICICI Bank offers the iWish deposit which allows you to contribute various amounts of money to your RD account.
 Furthermore, other people can also contribute to help you reach your goals.
 There are RD schemes with free life insurance available.
 With certain schemes, you are allowed to withdraw the money in part without breaking the full deposit.
 Other schemes reward you with a bigger lump sum amount which makes it a worthwhile investment.

 Some of the features of using a Recurring Deposit article are:

 - Investing in RD inculcates a habit of saving